Defamation / Reputation

 The Manouba Court of First Instance went through the accusations, noting that there were irregularities with regard to the prosecution process.
 The Court eventually dismissed the charges.

-Judge Anisa Al-Trishili and Judge Rima Bin Maatouk comprised and delivered the ruling of the Court.
+Judge Anisa Al-Trishili, Judge Rima Bin Maatouk and Judge Hanane Omar comprised and delivered the ruling of the Court.
 The main issue was whether the defendants’ acts amounted to online defamation under Article 128 of the Penal Code and Article 86 of the Telecommunications Code.

 The prosecution argued that the defendants had violated Article 128 of the Penal Code and Article 86 of the Telecommunications Code by using the telecommunication network to insult and defame the police, and to accuse one of the officers of bribery without evidence.